 Carbon Taxes and Commitment with Non-Constant Time Preference, March 2017.
 With L. Karp.
 Revise and Resubmit at Review of Economic Studies.

 Burn Coal?
 The Supply-Side Case for Carbon Capture and Storage, October 2015.
 Revise and Resubmit at Journal of Environmental Economics and Management.

 Uncertainty, Learning, and Local Opposition to Hydraulic Fracturing, October 2016.
 With D. Manning, H. Cutler, and J. Hess.
 Revise and Resubmit at Environmental and Resource Economics.

 Hidden Costs of Fire Non-Suppression in Detroit: Evidence from a Natural Experiment in Devil's Night, August 2014.
 With S. Zahran, S. McElmurry, and S. Weilar.
-Working paper.
+Revise and Resubmit at Ecological Economics.